 Tiny Habits tells us that we are currently viewing change wrong.
 Forget the ‘big picture thinking’ grandiose ideas and instead jump straight in and focus on the small actions that matter.

 Get the book here: Tiny Habits by BJ Fogg

 How to approach change

-There are usually only three ways to make change: Have an epiphany (which is unlikely), change our environment or change our habits.
-When looking to create change, Fogg describes how starting “tiny” is the most appropriate way.
+There are usually only three ways to make a change: Have an epiphany (which is unlikely), change our environment or change our habits.
+When looking to create change, Tiny Habits describes how starting “tiny” is the most appropriate way.
 He also describes how change should be viewed less as a sage trying to look into the future and more like a scientist looking into a petri-dish; with curiosity and objectiveness.

 The tiny habits approach to change

 The Tiny Habits method aims to focus on small actions that you can complete in less than thirty seconds.
 Do you want to get stronger and do more push-ups?
 Start with doing as many as you can for 30 seconds each morning.
 Over time, as you become more competent you can build and work harder for longer, however, when developing a new habit: start tiny and build from there.

 There is currently a myth surrounding change that can be misleading: You must either go big or go home.
 We live in a culture where success is determined by instant gratification.
 If you don’t go for the top prize, then you might as well not go for anything.
 Because of this, incremental or “tiny” progress is not even considered – which is unfortunate because it is exactly what you need to create long-term change.

 Although one small action – say those 5 push-ups you managed – do not feel significant, they are the actions that allow you to gain momentum and develop the ability and skill to scale bigger and higher mountains.
 With diligence and perseverance, you will reach the top before you know it.

 Tiny habits in three steps